Two blocks of forest adjacent to the Tasmanian Wilderness World Heritage Area were put up for sale. They were marketed as 'ideal for woodchipping'.

 – Bob Brown

-Bob used $49,000 awarded to him as recipient of the prestigious Goldman Environmental Prize as a down payment on the land, borrowing the rest from friends and the bank.
+Bob had been awarded the prestigious Goldman Environmental Prize for his role campaiging to protect the Franklin River.
+He used the $49,000 awarded with this prize as a down payment on the land, borrowing the rest from friends and the bank.

 The campaign to pay off the remaining $200,000 loan was the birth of The Australian Bush Heritage Fund and that land is now our Liffey River and Dry's Bluff Reserves, parts of which are UN World Heritage Listed!